Gravity Payments

 Reason

-Working capital loan: as the name suggests, this is used to cover working capital needs.
-For example, a working capital loan could help you build your inventory ahead of the holiday season.
+Working capital funding: as the name suggests, this is used to cover working capital needs.
+For example, working capital funding could help you build your inventory ahead of the holiday season.

 Term loan: it’s possible to use this financing option for short-term needs.
 But term loans really shine as a way to purchase expensive equipment or real estate because you can spread the (large) cost over a long period of time – creating a manageable monthly payment.